-Value-Added Services Type of Benefit Description of Benefit Restrictions and/or Limitations Up to \$75 in gift cards for completing a DHP or Case Management educational program.
-Classes may be available in person or virtual.
-DHP educational classes: Must be registered for classes Must meet medical criteria Nutritional classes: Must be enrolled in Case Management Must meet medical criteria \$25 gift card when you get a COVID-19 vaccine.
-Up to two vaccines per year Must submit proof of vaccination to website Up to \$60 in gift cards for completing a Triple P session.
-One \$20 gift card per class, up to 3 gift cards per family Must be enrolled in Triple P session Must complete each Triple P class Must meet medical criteria \$20 gift card for completing a Child Passenger Safety class.
-Must complete a Child Passenger Safety class One gift card per family Up to 20% discount on over- the-counter items at the Driscoll Children's Hospital Pharmacy.
-Must show your DHP member ID Medicaid covered benefits are not included Lice removal treatment Up to 3 visits per year PCP referral is required Participating clinics only May treat family members if DHP member qualifies for treatment One activity tracker for weight management.
-Ages 10 to 18 Must meet medical criteria Must be registered within the DHP Mobile App Must complete the physical fitness modules
+Value-Added Services Type of Benefit Description of Benefit Restrictions and/or Limitations Up to \$150 to help with the registration cost to a special needs camp.
+Up to \$75 in gift cards for completing a DHP or Case Management educational program.
+One per member, per year Must provide proof of acceptance and payment Must meet medical criteria Classes may be available in person or virtual.
+Must be registered for classes Must not be related to any other VAS Up to \$60 in gift cards for completing a Triple P session.
+One \$20 gift card per class, up to three gift cards per family Must be enrolled in Triple P session Must complete each Triple P class Must meet medical criteria Must complete one age group per level Limited to two different levels \$50 gift card for joining a health and wellness program.
+Includes: • Sports program • Gym membership • 5k race • Dance class • Art class • Yoga class • Music lessons One gift card per member, per year Must submit the receipt as proof of participation \$25 gift card when you get a COVID-19 vaccine.
+Up to two vaccines per yearMust submit a copy of the vaccination card \$20 gift card for completing a Child Passenger Safety class.
+Must complete a Child Passenger Safety classOne gift card per family One activity tracker for weight management.
+Ages 10 to 18 Must meet medical criteria Must complete the physical fitness modules Lice removal treatment Up to three visits per year